 The backbone of a functioning health system

 In 2018, the health and social sector was a source of employment for 130.2 million workers worldwide (ILO, 2018).
-Sustaining existing jobs in the health and social sector and creating new ones is not only key to the attainment of UHC.
-It promotes economic growth along the pathways of economic output, social protection and cohesion, innovation and health security (WHO, 2016b).
+Sustaining existing jobs in the health and social sector and creating new ones is not only key to the attainment of UHC but also promotes countries’ sustainable economic growth.
+Women make up 70% of the health and social care workforce.
+Therefore, investments in the health workforce are also investments in the future careers of women and youth (WHO, 2020).

 Human resources in health is part and parcel of German bilateral programming in health.
 BMZ’s new health-related priorities, including pandemic preparedness, a One Health approach and sexual and reproductive health and rights, require sustained investments in the health workforce.
 These investments are likely to also generate returns in the fields of technical and vocational training, economic development, migration and gender equality – all priority areas for German Development Cooperation.